-There are four full-time internship positions in health service psychology available for the 2022-2023 training year.
+There are four full-time internship positions in health service psychology available for the 2024-2025 training year.
 The internship is for 12 months and 2000 hours.
-Interns work five days a week.
-The training year begins on August 9, 2022 and ends on August 4, 2023.
+Interns work five days a week in a hybrid work environment.
+The training year begins on August 13, 2024 and ends on August 8, 2025.
 Within the internship program there are three available tracks based on the year-long primary placement and each also completes two minor rotations during the year.

 - Adult track Two intern positions

 - Child and family track One intern position

-- Asian Pacific Development Center (APDC) track One intern position
+- Immigrant and refugee track One intern position

-Interns receive an annual stipend of \$25,200.
-An additional 10% of stipend compensation (approximately \$2,500 for the year) is possible for bilingual interns.
+Interns receive an annual stipend of \$35,000.
+Additional compensation is possible for bilingual interns (compensation is 10% of salary pro-rated based on hours worked).
 To qualify for this compensation, bilingual interns must be fluent in English, able to conduct therapy in a second language, use language skills when providing clinical services, and pass a language proficiency assessment provided by the agency.

-The fringe benefits include Center contributions toward health and dental insurance, a flexible benefit plan, life insurance, professional liability insurance, long-term disability insurance, an EAP program, up to 12 days of paid time off/vacation, up to 12 days of sick leave, paid holidays, and two floating holidays.
-Please see page 25 for a summary of financial and other benefit support.
+The fringe benefits include agency contributions toward health and dental insurance, a flexible benefit plan, life insurance, professional liability insurance, long-term disability insurance, an EAP program, up to 12 days of paid time off/vacation, up to 12 days of sick leave, paid holidays, and two floating holidays.
+Predoctoral interns are also eligible for two additional professional development days that can be used for things such as dissertation work or conference attendance.
+Please see page 28 for a summary of financial and other benefit support.